Missouri's spot in 150 years of college football's history

 College football turns 150 years old this fall.
 Kent Stephens has worked at the College Football Hall of Fame for 30 of those years.

 His roles have varied.
-Stephens has been a curator, registrar and historian, among many other positions in which he has filled during his time with the hall of fame.
+Stephens has been a curator, registrar and historian, among many other positions during his time with the hall of fame.
 Historian, however, remains Stephens’ most prominent title.

 He can rattle off facts about a game from 100 years ago just as well as he can recall details about a team from a decade ago.
 College football encyclopedia may be the more fitting, if not more accurate, label for Stephens.